sigmavim/init.lua/README.md

 ### nnn

-Since nnn file manager is a big part of intended SigmaVimRc workflow, below is the recommended configuration (note: preview-tui plugin requires kitty or tmux):
+Since nnn file manager is a big part of intended Sigma.nvim workflow, below is the recommended configuration (note: preview-tui plugin requires kitty or tmux):

 ```sh